Debate2Create: Robot Co-design via Multi-Agent LLM Debate

-\textbf{Pluralistic judges (\raisebox{-0.35em}{ }).} Given a proposed design $m'$ and reward $r$, we instantiate the morphology in simulation and train a policy for a fixed budget of environment interactions.
-This yields various performance metrics (e.g., forward distance, stability, energy efficiency) for the design--reward pair.
-A panel of LLM-based pluralistic judges, each with a different specialty (speed, stability, etc.), then analyzes these metrics.
-They collaboratively produce a concise textual feedback rationale highlighting strengths and weaknesses of the design under $r$.
+\textbf{Criterion-specific judges (\raisebox{-0.35em}{ }).} Given a proposed design $m'$ and reward $r$, we instantiate the morphology in simulation and train a policy for a fixed budget of environment interactions.
+This yields various performance metrics for the design--reward pair, including locomotion progress, stability, and energy efficiency.
+A panel of four LLM-based judges then analyzes the metrics for the top-scoring candidate in each round.
+Each judge focuses on a specific criterion (speed, stability, energy efficiency, or novelty) and produces concise textual feedback highlighting strengths and weaknesses of the design under $r$.